Clarification details

 All submissions require digital copies of the source code, as well as other evidence prepared to meet the standard.

 For programs written in less commonly used languages, a video of the program being run is required for moderation.
-The video should include voice-over or subtitles which describe what is happening.
+The video should include voice-over or subtitles that describe what is happening.